Sweet v. McMahon Update: 30,000 Discharge Emails Sent, June 15 Deadline Met, and the Ninth Circuit Appeal

 Post-class Exhibit C applicants submitted a Borrower Defense application between June 23 and November 15, 2022, and attended a school on the Exhibit C list.
 The Department was required to issue decisions by January 28, 2026.
 It did not.
 Automatic Full Settlement Relief has been triggered for this group.
 Notices went out on March 30, 2026.

 Post-class non-Exhibit C applicants submitted a Borrower Defense application in the same June 23–November 15, 2022 window, but did not attend an Exhibit C school.
 The court set a decision deadline of April 15, 2026.
-If the Department misses that deadline, automatic Full Settlement Relief triggers for this group as well.
+The Department did not issue decisions by that date, and automatic Full Settlement Relief has now triggered for this group as well.
+Eligibility notices went out the week of June 15, 2026.

 If you submitted a Borrower Defense application after November 15, 2022, you are not part of either post-class group.
 Your application is processed under the current Borrower Defense regulations.